 The dispute came to international attention in 2012 when eight Chinese fishing boats were apprehended by a Filipino naval vessel which accused the crews of illegally catching sharks and taking coral.
 China sent in two “Marine Surveillance” ships to block the Filipinos from taking further action and a standoff ensued, leading to heightened diplomatic tensions between the two countries and tit-for-tat protests in major cities.
 Strong winds ultimately led to the Philippines having to temporarily withdraw its presence, after which Chinese surveillance ships set up a naval blockade, preventing any further access to the shoal.
 Though no direct conflict occurred, the situation is ongoing with the blockade remaining in place to the chagrin of the Philippines.

-Finally, despite these costs to China’s international position and various bilateral relationships, its strategic position has been strengthened in various parts of the South and East China Seas.
-It now controls, or has access to, several positions that previously it did not.
-From a purely traditional military point of view, this can be viewed as a success and a gain in the balance of power in the region.
-Whether this will compensate adequately for the increased attention that the US will now pay to the region, the damaged bilateral relationships, and China’s deteriorating image in the region, remains to be seen.
+Finally, despite the costs to China’s international position and various bilateral relationships, its strategic and military position has been unquestionably strengthened in various parts of the South and East China Seas.
+It now controls, or has access to, several strategic positions that previously it did not.
+From a purely traditional military point of view, this can be viewed as a significant success and a gain in the balance of power in the region.
+China can be expected to consolidate these gains over the coming decade, all the while working to not antagonize the US or its Asian allies to the point of confrontation as it tightens its hold on the region.
+That said, China’s more aggressive stance increases the chance that confrontation could result from misstep or from misunderstanding.